 Day 8: VARNA - Madara – Sveshtari – ROUSSE (250 km)

 Early morning departure to Sveshtari, en route visit the Madara national historic and archaeological reserve.
 This is where you will see the Madara Horseman, a unique bas-relief hewn into the sheer rock, included in the UNESCO List of World Heritage.
+Time and weather permitting, stop for a visit to Pobiti Kamani ("(Petrified Forest") geological/natural phenomena.
 Drive north to Razgrad.
 Tour proceeds to Sveshtari.
 Visit the Thracian Royal Tomb, UNESCO World Cultural Heritage site, which is one of the most sensational discoveries during the past decades, dating back to the 4th-3rd century B.C.
-Dinner and overnight in Rousse.

 Day 9: ROUSSE - Ivanovo Rock churches - Arbanassi - VELIKO TARNOVO (120 km)